openshift/oadp-operator/docs/upgrade1-1.md

 - `restic` DaemonSet was renamed to `node-agent` (no changes required, OADP code handles this change)

-- `resticrepositories.velero.io` CustomResourceDefinition was renamed to `backuprepositories.velero.io` (no changes required, OADP code handles this change)
+- `resticrepositories.velero.io` CustomResourceDefinition was renamed to `backuprepositories.velero.io` (you can delete `resticrepositories.velero.io` CRD from your cluster, if you want)

 ## Upgrade steps